secretGeek/today-i-learned-staging/javascript/copy_element_to_clipboard.md

 -----

-## Fading out Tooltip at Copy Time
+## Fading out the Tooltip at Copy Time

 Here's another variation, this time with a fading out tooltip.